 To unlock the power of digital marketing metrics, marketers need to first know what those metrics are and how they’re used.
-To make it easy, we’ve created this guide that explains the top 50 digital marketing metrics you should know in 2021.
+To make it easy, we’ve created this guide that explains the top 50 digital marketing metrics you should know.

 Depending on the types of digital marketing campaigns you work with, you’ll need to use different metrics to measure your success.
 In this guide, we’ve divided digital marketing metrics by category based on the marketing activities that they describe.

 Some of the metrics described here absolutely belong in more than one category.

 For example, the “click-through-rate” metric is listed under Digital Advertising Metrics, but it could also be used in B2B marketing, email marketing, and website engagement metrics.
 Even though the context changes, the basic definition of a click-through rate remains the same.
 For this reason, we’ve included it just once on our list.